6 min read · Cost

 Quick Answers

-Standard fastener spec handles it; wind-aware spacing on the most exposed elevations is a sensible precaution.
+Standard fastener spec handles it; wind-aware spacing on the most exposed elevations is a sensible precaution against the Suisun-gap winds.

-Yes — most subdivisions have ARC review on color and profile.
+Yes — most master-planned subdivisions have architectural review on color and profile, which is a schedule factor to plan around.

 Sources